drvinceknight/Nashpy/docs/reference/replicator-dynamics.rst

 Every stable steady state is a Nash equilibria, and every Nash equilibria is a steady state in replicator dynamics.

+A steady state is when the population shares of all strategies are constant.

-Stability is obtained when either:
+Steady states are reached when either:

 - An entire population plays the same strategy
 - A population plays a mixture of the strategies (such that there is indifference between the fitness)